lauraleehollande/ALGOSUP-Moonshot-Project/Specification.md

 The equestrian world is nowadays more and more connected but nothing has been developed to help coaches/instructors in there physical tasks which has an effect on their physical condition and morale.
 There are a number of reasons why developing a solution to place bars for horse work might be considered a problem worth solving:

 - **Saving time:** Setting up courses and exercises for horse training can be time-consuming, particularly if you have a large arena or multiple horses to work with.
-A solution that can place the bars quickly and accurately could help trainers save time and focus on other aspects of their work.
+A solution that can place the bars quickly and accurately could help coaches/instructors save time and focus on other aspects of their work.

 - **Reducing physical effort:** Setting up courses and exercises can also be physically demanding, particularly if you are handling heavy bars or working in a large arena.
 A solution that can do this work for you could help to reduce the physical strain on trainers.

-- **Improving accuracy:**  A solution that is programmed to place the bars in specific locations could potentially be more accurate than a human, which could be particularly useful for trainers who are working on precise exercises or drills.
+- **Improving accuracy:**  A solution that is programmed to place the bars in specific locations could potentially be more accurate than a human, which could be particularly useful for coaches/instructors who are working on precise exercises or drills.

 - **Allowing for more flexibility:** A solution that can place the bars in a variety of different locations could also give trainers more flexibility in terms of the types of courses and exercises they can create.
-This could allow trainers to design more varied and challenging workouts for their horses.
+This could allow coaches/instructors to design more varied and challenging workouts for their horses.

 ## How I am going to solve this problem?